 Skip to content

-Privacy Policy
+Privacy Policy & Collection Notice

 EasyAML Pty Ltd (“EasyAML“, “we” and “us“) is the provider of an end-to-end Customer Due Diligence (CDD) compliance solution.
-We act on behalf of our customers (“Clients”) to verify the identities of their customers (“Customers”) as required by AML/CTF (Anti-Money Laundering and Counter-Terrorism Financing) laws and any other relevant regulatory requirements (“Applicable Laws“).
+We act on behalf of our clients (“Clients”) to verify the identities of their customers (“Customers”) as required by AML/CTF (Anti-Money Laundering and Counter-Terrorism Financing) laws and any other relevant regulatory requirements (“Applicable Laws“).

 A. Customers (see Section A); and